top of page

 Atmosphere 4

 Manchester is New Hampshire’s largest city, located about an hour’s drive northwest of Boston via Interstate 93.
-Northeast Delta Dental Stadium is located on the banks of the Merrimack River on the opposite side of the river from the highway, a short distance from downtown Manchester.
+Delta Dental Stadium is located on the banks of the Merrimack River on the opposite side of the river from the highway, just a short walk from downtown Manchester.

-Aside from the Hilton Garden Inn and the Sam Adams Brewhouse, which are part of the ballpark, there is not much immediately near Northeast Delta Dental Stadium.
+Aside from the Hilton Garden Inn and the Sam Adams Brewhouse, which are basically part of the ballpark, there is not much in the immediate vicinity of Northeast Delta Dental Stadium.

 Visiting fans looking for places to eat or drink will find no shortage of places in downtown Manchester about a mile from the ballpark.
 The Red Arrow Diner is perhaps Manchester’s most famous eatery, having been open for close to a century.
 It’s a favorite stop for politicians campaigning in the area and locals alike.
 Open 24 hours, it’s known for its enormous portions of comfort food and all-day breakfast.